Motivesoft/vscode-ulid-generator/README.md

 This extension generates Universally Unique Lexicographically Sortable Identifiers, known as ULID.

-These have various advantages over other forms of unique identifiers, such as UUID, and are useful when it is desirable to have identifiers that can be meaningfully sorted.
+These have various advantages over other forms of unique identifiers, such as UUID, and are useful when it is desirable to have values that can be meaningfully ordered.

 A comparison of the benefits of ULID over UUID and others can be found in the [canonical ULID spec](https://github.com/ulid/spec).